YvesCoding/rcpress/packages/docs/docs/guide/getting-started.md

   // Website title, you can not set, the default is the directory name of the document
   title: 'my-docs',
   // Site description, used to generate a description of the seo search and home page.
-  description: 'My first antdsite app',
+  description: 'My first rcpress app',
   // Generally shown on the front page and top left corner
   logo: '/favicon.png',
   // The text at the bottom of the home page supports html format